 The word scab suggests something unsightly and diseased.
 That’s the point.
 The intent is to inflict intense feelings of fear, shame, and self-loathing upon persons who choose to go to work at wages less than those demanded by a union, to tell dissenting individuals that they must join the union-driven majority or face frightful consequences.
 A union anti-scab campaign does more than simply express disapproval; it enables full-scale character assassination.
 Such campaigns may produce assaults, vandalism, and among the targets, medical problems and suicide attempts.

 The term comes from Latin scabere, “to scratch,” and from Old Norse for the crust that forms over a wound or sore.
 For more than 800 years, it’s been applied to people who are untrustworthy or despicable.
-In 18th Century England, [Click HERE for the rest of the article.]
+In 18th Century England, laborers used it to denounce their peers who were unwilling to join a strike.
+[Click HERE for the rest of the article.]